thedashdude/DashlineGenerator/README.md

 What To Download
 ---
-If you have Love2D installed you can download the `LOVE` folder and run `DashlineGerator.love`.
+If you have Love2D installed you can download the `Love` folder and run `DashlineGerator.love`.

-Otherwise download the `EXECUTABLE` folder and run `DashlineGenerator.exe`.
+Otherwise download the `Executable` folder and run `DashlineGenerator.exe`.

+The actual code is in the `DashlineGenerator` folder along with some other information on the data comprising a level.

 How To Use
 ---